After you submit an online form, read this page for important information on:

 After you submit an online form to the USPTO, it’s your responsibility to check the status of your application or registration in our database, Trademark Status and Document Retrieval (TSDR).

-NOTE: Four to five days after you submit an online form, check the documents tab in TSDR.
+NOTE: Four to five business days after you submit an online form, check the documents tab in TSDR.
 If your documents do not appear in TSDR after four to five days, please email TrademarkAssistanceCenter@uspto.gov.